 Dominic Chapman’s pretty filo parcels will go down well as a comforting festive snack.
 The meat-free option is just as delectable as the meaty parcels in this case.

-Keep going until you have 8 veggie parcels in total, then repeat this process with the pork mix.
-Once you get the hang of it, you could show the kids the technique and let them to get on with it!
+- Keep going until you have 8 veggie parcels in total, then repeat this process with the pork mix.
+Once you get the hang of it, you could show the kids the technique and leave them to get on with it!

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.